GrannyYetta/Coding-Challenges/README.md

 ## Updates

-I took a break after I started new job, but I am back.
+I took a break after I started new job, but I am back!
 If you want to see what I have been up to, I have been delving into data-type specific methods, so I went back to kyu8 and building up from there.